-To qualify for the (COMPANY NAME) Secretariat internship programme applicants must, at the time of their submission, be enrolled in a graduate school programme (i.e. Master's degree or equivalent degree, or higher) or in the final academic year of a first-level university degree programme (i.e. Bachelor's degree or equivalent degree), preferably in the area of law, political science, international relations, social sciences or a related field, OR have graduated with a university degree as defined above AND, if selected, must commence the internship within a one-year period from the date of graduation.
+To qualify for the (COMPANY NAME) Secretariat internship programme, applicants must, at the time of submission, be a graduate or enrolled in a graduate school programme (i.e. Master's degree or equivalent degree, or higher) or, be a graduate or enrolled in the final academic year of a first-level university degree programme (i.e. Bachelor's degree or equivalent degree) preferably in the area of law, political science, international relations, social sciences or a related field, OR have graduated with a university degree as defined above AND, if selected, must commence the internship on the date specified in the Acceptance letter.

 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For this internship, fluency in English or French is required, knowledge of the other is an asset.
-Knowledge of another official (COMPANY NAME) language is desirable (i.e. Arabic, Chinese, Russian or Spanish).
+For this internship fluency in English required.
+Strong knowledge of Russian would be an advantage.

 Incomplete applications/personal history profiles (PHPs) will not be reviewed.
-Special Procedures Branch hiring managers will directly contact short-listed applicants for an interview.
+Investigation Support Unit hiring managers will directly contact short-listed applicants for an interview.
 For this reason, in the application cover letter it is important that you:

-- Specify your general interest in OHCHR, including in international human rights and/or the work of the Branch;
+-Specify your general interest in OHCHR, including in the human rights issues, including their political, ethnic, racial, gender equality and socio-economic dimensions and, particularly in the work of the Emergency Response Section;

 (COMPANY NAME) Considerations